 ASC is committed to ensuring its work, health and safety priorities lead to continuous improvement of its safety performance.

-Further investment in our Mental Health and Wellbeing Program;
+- Ongoing investment in our Mental Health and Wellbeing Program.

-Initiation of a Psychosocial Risk and Human Factors Program;
+- Further investment and development of our Psychosocial Risk and Human Factors Program.

-There were eight dangerous incidents notified to Comcare, none resulting in serious personal injury or illness to ASC workers.
-This represents a decrease of three incidents compared with the previous reporting period.
+There were ﬁve dangerous incidents notiﬁed to COMCARE during 2019/20, with none resulting in serious personal injury or illness to ASC workers, three less than experienced in 2018/19.

-Trends associated with the dangerous incidents resulted in new safety campaigns being implemented to prevent a recurrence.
+The trend of dangerous incidents resulted in new safety campaigns which are being implemented to prevent recurrence (see Table 2).

 Serious personal injury or illness